DIY Automatic Watering System for Indoor Plants

 Unless attached to a timer, this setup requires you to turn it on and off at the faucet, which can be done once or twice a week.
 Make sure you don’t over-

-How to Make Your Own Watering System
+How to Make Your Own DIY Watering System

 Making your own plant watering system can save you money and help your plants stay healthy.

 You can make a simple watering system that is easy to set up and take care of with just a few supplies.
-Whether you choose a drip system or a wick system, the steps are pretty easy to understand.
+Whether you choose a drip system or a wick system, the steps are pretty easy to follow.

 DIY Wick Watering System